 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-NSA PRSIM Scandal is an ongoing controversy surrounding the U.S. National Security Agency’s data-mining operation of millions of customers from major telecommunications providers in the United States, as well as its clandestine electronic surveillance program known as PRISM.
+NSA PRISM Scandal was a political scandal surrounding the United States National Security Agency's data-mining operation of millions of customers from major telecommunications providers across the country, as well as its clandestine electronic surveillance program known as PRISM.